stdnoerr/tp_link_credentials_harvester/README.md

+Note: what follows is my first security related "Wow" moment.
+I was in high school and was just starting cybersec.
+I has many poor terms and errors.
+But, I've decided to left it as-is as a reminder how bad I'm at cybersec.
+Hope you like :slight_smile:

 # TP-LINK Routers Admin Account Password Harvesting Vulnerability.
 This **Vulnerability** basically uses another [Vulnerability](https://www.exploit-db.com/exploits/44781) which is a **limited authentication bypass vulnerability** using which it downloads the configuration file of the Router.